RubyLearning/blog/content/post/2007/04/03/interview-elliot-temple.md

 ---
-title: "Interview: Elliot Temple"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-04-03"
-layout: post
 categories:
 - rails
 - ruby
+date: 2007-04-03
+layout: post
+title: 'Interview: Elliot Temple'
 ---

 (This interview appeared before on 24th Aug.
 2006 on the PuneRuby blog).

 Today we talk to **Elliot Temple**.